cristianglezm/EvoGarden/Planning.md

 ### 5.2.
 The Simulation Engine & Behavior System (`src/lib/`)
 -   **`SimulationEngine` (`simulationEngine.ts`)**: This class is the **orchestrator** of the simulation.
 Its main game loop (`calculateNextTick`) manages the simulation's state and sequence of events.
 Instead of returning the entire grid state, it now calculates a minimal set of "delta" updates (e.g., actor added, removed, or properties changed) which are sent to the UI for efficient state synchronization.
 It does not contain actor-specific logic itself; instead, it delegates that to the Behavior System.
 Its responsibilities include:
     -   Maintaining the master actor state (`grid`, `tick` count).
+    -   **Managing the Dynamic Environment**: At the start of each tick, it updates the `EnvironmentState` by calculating the current season based on a sinusoidal wave and determining if a random weather event (e.g., heatwave, cold snap) should occur.
     -   Creating and populating the Quadtrees each tick.
-    -   Iterating through actors and calling the appropriate behavior module.
+    -   Iterating through actors and calling the appropriate behavior module, passing the current `EnvironmentState`.
     -   Handling global events like insect reproduction and nutrient healing.
     -   **Requesting new flowers** via the asynchronous worker pipeline.
     -   **Processing the `completedFlowersQueue`** at the start of each tick to replace seeds with full flowers.